PedroTrujilloV/PedroTrujilloV.github.io/journal-week-2.md

 "2!"
 It is "1 [1!]
 X 2"
 "3" is "(1 x 2) [2!]
 X 3"
 And so on.
 For any integer N greater than 1, we can say that the factorial of N is equal to the factorial of the previous number N multiplied by N. The formula N! = (N-1)! x N. Back to the list of factor of 1 to 6.
 Look in each case the terms are factorial of the previous number to notice.
 So you could say that a good practice is to find the factor in the outcome repeated.
-Turning this function in C, we can make a function that we pass a number, and you return the factorial: